CAE: Mass Timber in Schools

 Edward J Ray Hall, OSU Cascades Campus

-Lisa Petterson of SRG Partnership and William Silva of Swinnerton Builders discuss the key partnership and onboarding approaches that led to the successful delivery of a mass timber lab building for Oregon State University.
+Lisa Petterson of SRG Partnership and William Silva of Swinerton Builders discuss the key partnership and onboarding approaches that led to the successful delivery of a mass timber lab building for Oregon State University.

 This live, virtual event is presented by AIA Seattle’s Committee on Architecture for Education with full subtitles.
 Please indicate on your registration if you would like to be contacted regarding specific accommodations to fully participate in this program.
 Contact Connor Descheemaker, Member Engagement Manager, with any questions or concerns.